koskenni/twol/docs/compiletest.rst

 Required files and packages
 ===========================

-Before you can start using the ``twol.py`` compiler, you have to see that all necessary parts are available.
+Before you can start using the ``twol-comp`` compiler, you have to see that all necessary parts are available.
 In order to run properly, the compiler needs:

 1. modules *twexamp.py*, *cfg.py*, *fs.py*, *twbt.py*, *twparser.py*, *twrule.py* and *twolcsyntax.ebnf* which come along when you perform ``git clone`` or ``git pull`` commands